romanejaquez/responsive-ui-flutter-workshop/step_02/instructions.md

 Essentially, breakpoints are pixel values that a developer/designer can define in code.
 When a responsive app reaches those pixel values, a transformation occurs so that it offers an optimal user experience for the screen dimensions (in pixels) in which it renders.

-Proceed to find the ```Utils``` class in the code and start by adding the most common breakpoints that your app should handle based on the devices in which your users will consume your app, ranging from mobile, tablet, laptop, and desktop, as a set of ```const``` values:
+Proceed to find the ```Utils``` class in the code and start by adding the most common breakpoints that your app should handle based on the devices in which your users will consume your app, ranging from mobile, tablet, and laptop, as a set of ```const``` values:

 ```dart